ETA Accuracy & Route Quality Analysis

 End-to-end analytics for evaluating ETA accuracy using NYC Taxi trip data

-A lightweight end-to-end analytics project for evaluating ETA accuracy and route-quality proxy metrics using NYC Taxi trip data.
-Accurate Estimated Time of Arrival (ETA) predictions matter for user experience, driver planning, and operations.
-This project trains a PyTorch neural network to predict trip duration, computes accuracy metrics across segments, identifies failure modes, and proposes an experiment design for production deployment.
-The repo is structured for clarity and reproducibility: data load → schema and derived columns → model training → metrics computation → analysis and visualizations.
+ETA Accuracy & Route Quality Analysis is an end-to-end analytics project that evaluates the accuracy of Estimated Time of Arrival (ETA) predictions and route quality using New York City taxi trip data.
+Accurate ETA predictions are important for user experience, driver planning, and operations.
+This project trains a neural network model in PyTorch to predict trip duration, computes accuracy metrics across different segments, identifies common failure modes, and outlines an experiment design for potential production deployment.

 Architecture overview